 92 Members of the public were killed due to work related activities in 2018/19.

-Figures show that there were 581,000 self-reported non-fatal injuries and there were a further 69,208 employer reported incidents in 2018/19.
+Figures from the HSE Annual Report show that there were 581,000 self-reported non-fatal injuries and there were a further 69,208 employer reported incidents in 2018/19.
 Leading the list is slip, trips and falls accounting for 29% of accidents.
 Injuries related to lifting or handling closely followed causing 20% of accidents while being struck by an object accounted for 10% of injuries.
 There are some variations in the figures within the industrial sector.
 Construction has the highest proportion of non-fatal injuries through falls from height accounting for 19% in 2018-19.

 To succeed in reducing workplace ill health, it’s critical that everyone embraces their responsibilities – employers have a duty to ensure that everyone can ‘Go Home Safe’ from work, and employees need to play their part too: this is one of the HSE’s key campaigns currently, encouraging everyone to ‘do the right thing’ and protect workers safety.